Bund yields on track for biggest weekly rise since early July

 Meanwhile, fears that Israel's war with Hamas could erupt into a wider conflict do not seem to have affected the sovereign bond market, following last week's rush into safe-haven assets.

-Some analysts argued that the prospects of an abundant sovereign bond supply could come into play, capping a potential rise in bond prices – which move inversely with yields.
+Some analysts argued that the prospects of an abundant sovereign bond supply had come into play, capping a potential rise in bond prices, which move inversely with yields.

 "The fiscal prospects appear most daunting for the U.S., but even in Germany, the slightly lower Bund supply looks set to stay at historically elevated levels, while gross issuance in Italy and France could even hit record levels," said Christoph Rieger, head of rates and credit research at Commerzbank.